Independent Mississippi governor race tracker

 When Reeves publicly declined to rule out a special session in March, the question was never just procedural.
 It was about whether the governor could force movement on education priorities, whether legislative leaders wanted to keep bargaining inside the regular session, and whether unresolved fights would be framed as negotiation failure or strategic restraint.

-That is why this page still belongs in the race file even after the calendar scare passed.
+That is why this page still belongs in the race file even now that the teacher-pay calendar scare is settled.
 The governor’s race is not only about formal campaign announcements.
-It is also about who looks capable of governing, who can force an outcome, and who gets tagged with unfinished business.
+It is also about who looks capable of governing, who can force an outcome, and who gets tagged with unfinished business when the cameras are actually on.

 Why this still matters for the 2027 governor race

-That makes this page a companion to the site’s broader explainers on the state of the race, teacher pay, the money race, and the sources hub.
+That makes this page a companion to the site’s broader explainers on the state of the race, Supreme Court redistricting, congressional redistricting watch, teacher pay, the rural-health veto fight, and the sources hub.

 Useful next reads